Skip to contents

 Sending R Outputs to Language Models

-You can include R code outputs in your prompts.
-In particular you can use .caputre_plot to send the last plot pane to a model.
-The .f-argument runs a function and sends it output to a model.
+In addition you can use .capture_plot to send the last plot pane to a model.

 # Create a plot for the mtcars example data